-In addition to the core component (see "Degree Requirements"), students will take up to 15 credit hours of graduate coursework in one of the following areas of concentration:
+In addition to completing the core component (see "Degree Requirements"), students select up to 15 credit hours of graduate coursework individually suited to their chosen area of concentration:

-Community Development: This concentration provides students with the knowledge and skills to assume leadership roles in the economic and social development of communities.
-Students will acquire the ability to work with citizens and community leaders to establish and help maintain viable and sustainable communities, helping those communities to reach their full potential.
-This multi-disciplinary professional program will make students familiar with aspects of community planning, urban growth and change, heritage preservation, community empowerment, attracting industries and labor to a community, ecological sustainability in communities, community capacity building, and other economic and social aspects of community development.
+Community Development: This specialization provides students with the knowledge and skills to assume leadership roles in the economic and social development of communities.
+Students will acquire the ability to work with citizens and community leaders to establish and help maintain viable and sustainable communities, improve human and social capital and help individuals and communities to reach their full potential.
+This multi-disciplinary professional program will make students familiar with aspects of community planning, urban growth and change, heritage preservation, interorganizational cooperation, community empowerment, attracting industries and labor to a community, ecological sustainability in communities, community capacity building, and other economic and social aspects of community development.
 The concentration will be appropriate for students planning careers in both the private and public sector.

 Security and Safety Leadership: This specialization is designed to meet the professional development needs of students involved in the public or private safety sector.
 It is especially designed for students with experience or interest in law enforcement, the military, emergency management, disaster relief, corporate security, transportation security, public safety, hazards management, public health preparedness, and fire security.
 Students will gain familiarity with a wide range of homeland security issues, practices, and policies, including homeland security management, emergency response and disaster relief, inter-agency cooperation, leadership and performance management, the management of organizational change, and intelligence and strategic analysis.
 Students will graduate from the program with the ability to enhance the quality of life at community, regional, and national levels.